myl7/mylmoe/posts/2020-10-23-github-action-ssh-deploy.md

 ## Use other's wheels

 Now I am tired of struggling on GitHub Action SSH too.
-This time I take a searching to find if there is existing GitHub Action deploy tools.
+This time I take searching to find if there are existing GitHub Action deployment tools.
 Then I found appleboy/ssh-action and appleboy/scp-action.
 It seems that appleboy/ssh-action has some problems.
 I am not so sure -- Use it to `cp` files with overwriting failed.
 But appleboy/scp-action works fine. appleboy/ssh-action has 762 stars and appleboy/ssh-action has 256 stars.
-Not great but enough to show that it is an usable tool.
+Not great but enough to show that it is a usable tool.

 ## Review

 Now as CD works fine, look at my commit log: it is just ugly.
-Lots of meaningless commit, are just used to try something in GitHub Action CD.
+Lots of meaningless commits are just used to try something in GitHub Action CD.
 Just like the time when I learn Docker and try many things in docker build and docker run.
-Fortunately the problem is solved.
+Fortunately, the problem is solved.
 A little sad but satisfied.